roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-07 ****** bydlsloan© "Basement," Ben said as soon as they got in the door.
+"Basement," Ben said as soon as they got in the door.
 Cori led the way down the stairs into the finished basement that Ben had turned into a rec room, similar to the customer lounge at the shop.
 He had a sofa, a love seat, a recliner, a wide-screen TV, a stereo and a pool table.

  The walls were adorned with various framed posters of women.
 Three were of Cori.
 In one, she was wearing a tight white tank top, denim shorts, high heels and was drenched from head to toe.
 She was posed on a chair, her legs spread wide and her back arched, the see-through shirt doing nothing to hide her erect nipples.
 In another, she was wearing heels and a thong bikini and was bent over at the waist, grabbing her ankles.
 The picture was taken from behind, of course.
 In the third poster, she was naked, on her hands and knees, looking for all the world like she was ready to take it doggy style or up the ass.
 The picture was taken from the side and she was looking at the camera, licking her lips suggestively.